sinnytk/dsu-login-bypass/readme.md

 ```
 2) Go to Chrome Extension page(chrome://extensions/)
 3) Press "Load Unpacked" and select the cloned repository
+4) Make sure the extension is pinned by clicking on "extensions" icon in the bar
-4) Go to LMS, you will see the extension light up, click on it and login
+5) Go to LMS, you will see the extension light up, click on it and login
-5) Profit!
+6) Profit!
 Next time you login, it won't prompt you with the annoying login alert

 ## How does it work?